-Any contributions you make, and all interest earned on your account, after you have satisfied the requirements for your plan (25 years of Career Pension Plan Qualifying Service for Plan A, and 25 years of service credit for Plan B) are referred to as Excess Contributions.
+Any of the "basic" contributions you make, and all interest earned on them, after you have satisfied the requirements for your plan (25 years of Career Pension Plan Qualifying Service/Article 11 for Plans C and CPP-I, and 25 years of service credit for Plan D) are referred to as Excess Contributions.
 You may have your Excess Contributions refunded to you.
+The AMCs made by CPP-I members and the interest earned on them, however, are not eligible for a refund.

 You must file an Application for Refund of Excess Contributions (Form # 332) with NYCERS, which will also result in the cancellation of your basic contributions from that point forward.

-NYCERS will calculate the amount of your excess, if any, and send you a letter giving you the opportunity to roll over the taxable portion to an IRA.
-If you are not eligible for a refund of excess contributions, we will send you a letter advising you the reason(s) why.
+NYCERS will calculate the amount of your excess, if any, and send you a letter giving you the opportunity to roll over the taxable portion to an IRA or another employer plan.
+If you are not eligible for a refund of excess contributions, we will send you a letter ad vising you the reason(s) why.

-For Plan A members, being able to withdraw your Excess Contributions does NOT mean you have met the Required Amount needed in your account to receive your full retirement benefit.
+For Plans C and CPP-I members, being able to withdraw your Excess Contributions does NOT mean you have met the Required Amount needed in your account to receive your full retirement benefit.